-One of the best things about our community is that you are all students, striving to be successful academically, while enjoying the Student Housing environment.
-This occasionally causes conflict.
-Those studying or resting want it to be quiet, while those wanting to enjoy student life can be loud.
+One of the best things about our community is that you are all students, striving to be successful academically, while enjoying the housing environment.
+These two persuits can occasionally cause conflict.
+Those studying or resting want it to be quiet, while those wanting to enjoy life can be loud.
 Because we are an academic community, study and rest take priority.

 An essential balance between tolerance and respect is required to make the community successful.
 To find this balance, all of the members of the community need to work together.
-Please respect your neighbours right to peace and privacy.
-Please also recognize that respect and tolerance is required of all residents and that there will be times when it will be slightly louder than you prefer.
+Please respect your neighbours right to quiet study time.
+Please also recognize that tolerance is required of all residents and that there will be times when it will be slightly louder than you prefer.